oxpig/AbLang/README.md

 2. **Seq-codings:** These encodings are 768 values for each sequence, useful for sequence specific predictions.
 The same length of encodings for each sequence, means these encodings also removes the need to align antibody sequences.

 3. **Res-likelihoods:** These encodings are the likelihoods of each amino acid at each position in a given antibody sequence, useful for exploring possible mutations.
+The order of amino acids follows the ablang vocabulary.

 These representations can be used for a plethora of antibody design applications.
 As an example, we have used the res-likelihoods from AbLang to restore missing residues in antibody sequences due either to sequencing errors, such as ambiguous bases, or the limitations of the sequencing techniques used.